-If you have deepening nasolabial folds, you may wonder how to treat them.
+If you have deepening nasolabial folds, you probably wonder how to treat them.
 In Inland Empire, California where I practice, many ask about this.
 While a facelift is the best way to improve nasolabial folds, in Inland Empire more people want a nonsurgical solution.
 Dermal fillers are often the treatment of choice.
 The question is: Which filler will do the best job?
 Juvederm?
 Radiesse?
 Bellafill?
 I’ll answer that here.

 Editor’s Note: Dr. Brian Machida is a highly experienced double board-certified facial plastic surgeon.
 He taught facial plastic surgery for years at the University of Southern California’s Keck School of Medicine.
 Dr. Machida can be found at STC Plastic Surgery in Ontario, Inland Empire California.

 Nasolabial folds are a normal part of the face.
 Everyone has them.
 The question is, how noticeable are they?
 Aging skin often makes nasolabial folds appear deeper.
 As you get older, your natural production of collagen and elastin declines every year.
 Your skin thins and is more likely to sag.
 Sun damage can accelerate this process.
 In addition, with each year your natural fat pads under your skin lose volume.
 So, while fat accumulates in other areas, your face’s natural padding decreases.
 This can cause lines to form next to your nasolabial folds, making them appear deeper.

 When most people think of fillers, they think of Juvéderm and Restylane.
 These are good fillers based on hyaluronic acid.
 This substance manufactured by the human body attracts moisture and is very well tolerated by most patients.
 But these fillers are thinner, so they’re great for superficial fine lines and wrinkles.
 Deeper folds require a thicker filler.